TETRA888/CalculatedMonkeys/README.md

 ### 2. Additionally, you can tweak a few parameters such as the radius and the number of steps or "jumps" on the unit circle
 ### 3. to calculate these steps its pretty simple you just use the formula: angle_increment = 𝜏/steps which essentially just means you divide a 360 degree circle into n steps
 ### and increment the angle based on the angle_increment
 ### 4. For example: you have a circle that is 2*π === 𝜏 === 360 degrees, you then want to divide that 360 circle into steps.
-So lets say we went 6 monkeys, you would divide 360/6 which equals 60 for the angle_increment
+So lets say we want 6 monkeys, you would divide 360/6 which equals 60 for the angle_increment
 ###    So our angles would be: 0, 60, 120, 180, 240, 300, 360.
 ### 5. Finally, once the x and y coordinates are calculated, you simple position the monkey in that position.